Students Admitted on a Probationary Admission Status

 Master's students who have been admitted on a probationary basis will be converted to a regular admission status provided:

-- A cumulative grade point average of 3.0 is achieved in the first two graduate courses required (MT6700 and MT6200) at National American University (does not include foundation courses), and
+- A cumulative grade point average of 3.0 is achieved in the first two graduate courses required (MT6700 and MT6200) at National American University (does not include prerequisites in MBA), and

 - No more than one final grade of "C" is recorded in the first two graduate courses required (MT6700 and MT6200) at National American University.